 Aug.
 3, '07: On July 18 I found this tomato on one of my 2 Arkansas Traveler plants.
 I don't know what caused this.
+[Update: it is a very dark caterpillar that looks like a slug at a distance, I noticed years later.]
 But so far, no other blemishes or flaws of any magnitude on the fruit.
 No bugs in evidence, except for a few tiny holes in some of the leaves.
 I've been sprinkling a little agnihotra ash on them every few days.
 Ordinarily, I would have expected blister beetles and hornworms by now.
 Not to mention blossom-end-rot, which I have aways gotten some of before.
 I did find a few blister beetles on 7/20 on some beets in the lower garden that I had not ashed.
 Also on that day I picked my first 2 ripe tomatoes -- very late due to all the cool weather.

 The tomatoes and my cantaloupes are in my upper garden, which is much hotter on a hot summer day than down below.